 Passive heating with a greenhouse

 The heat that is collected by a greenhouse during the day can be transferred into a house through windows or vents, or with fans for increased heat flow.
 At night, the windows or vents can be closed, depending on the greenhouse design, to retain the heat in the house when temperatures drop outside.

 By using some sort of thermal mass inside the greenhouse, heat can be retained longer, keeping the greenhouse from freezing in even the coldest climates.

 Examples of thermal masses for heat absorption include bricks on the house, planting beds in the greenhouse, or black water containers.

 An attached greenhouse can be very large and expensive, but it doesn’t have to be.
 Below is an example of a small, inexpensive greenhouse design that heats a home in a cold climate.
 This lean-to greenhouse was built very simply using polycarbonate panels and 2 x 4 boards on a concrete footing.

-See this video for details on how this greenhouse heats the house and requirements you’ll need to consider if you choose to build one yourself.
+See this video from Frugalgreengirl on YouTube for details on how this greenhouse heats her house.
+She also discusses the requirements you’ll need to consider if you choose to build one yourself.